 He sighed, "It's fine, there are other fish in the sea."

-He could see, even with his comment, that the worry hadn't left her eyes.
+He could see, even with that comment, that the worry hadn't left her eyes.

 Putting a hand on her petite shoulder, he added, "Really, Rae.
 She was nothing special, no harm done."